aydarsh/DockerInceptionLabs/README.md

 > After that, copy `index.php` into the `html` directory.
 > Now open in your browser `http://<your-docker-host-IP>:8080`.
 You should see a greeting message in your browser now.

 Now let's setup database.
 This container is connected to the db-net network, its port is not exposed to the Internet, so the database is not available from the Internet, but it's available within the db-net network.
-The apache server is connected to the db-net network, so it can reach the database.
+The apache server is connected to the db-net network, so it can reach the database:

 ```shell extension
 $ sudo docker container run -d --name my-mariadb --hostname my-mariadb --network db-net --mount type=volume,source=db-vol,destination=/var/lib/mysql -e MYSQL_ROOT_PASSWORD=inception mariadb